epfl-ada/ada-2024-project-thelordsofdata/index.md

 Words from the former and future convicted President himself.
 So let's get started.

+# Exploratory Data Analysis

 {% include year_plot.html %}

+The foreign percentage steadily goes up until 2015.
+Then it starts going down.
+We need it to keep going up

+{% include budget_foreign.html %}

+The budget is correlated to the foreign percentage.
+This correlation is statiscally significant significant since the pearson coefficient is 0.33 and the p value is less than 0.05.
 ## Dataset

 # Data Sources